d-w-moore/extract_netcdf_header_msvc/README.md

 data in the file (variable types, dimensions, etc.) is gathered into a KeyValuePair object as a list of key-value pairs, which can then be associated to the file's data object once it is registered into iRODS.

-The above use-case is codified in the demonstration script `src/reg_with_metadata.r`.
+The above use case is codified in the demonstration script `src/reg_with_metadata.r`.

 ## Running the microservice demonstration script